SSRdogs.org.au

 Show your family and friends.

-Be aware that open intake or private shelters can have a waiting list so make sure you enquire with plenty of advance notice.
 Do not kid yourself if your pet has serious untreatable health or behavioural problems.
 There is the real possibility, that not keeping your pet will result in the pet's death, either directly at a shelter, or in not finding an appropriate permanent home.
-See point 12.

-Realistically, if your pet doesn’t stand much chance of being successfully adopted: by that I mean, if your pet has critical health or behavioural issues that you can't deal with, don't make them someone else's problem.
-For example, if your dog is a danger to itself or others, then please take responsibility for your pet and take him or her to your own vet for euthanasia.
+If your pet has critical health or behavioural issues that you can't deal with.
+For example, if your dog is a danger to itself or others, or palliative, then please take responsibility for your pet and take him or her to your own vet for euthanasia.
 Stay with him or her to the end, as painful as that might be for you.
-It will be the last great gift of love you can give.

 Releasing any pet into the wild is a death sentence.